Battle of Plassey: Conspiracy

 Popular discontent against the Nawab flourished in his own court.
 The Seths, the traders of Bengal, were in perpetual fear for their wealth under the reign of Siraj, contrary to the situation under Alivardi's reign.
 They had engaged Yar Lutuf Khan to defend them in case they were threatened in any way.
 William Watts, the Company representative at the court of Siraj, informed Clive about a conspiracy at the court to overthrow the ruler.
 The conspirators included Mir Jafar, paymaster of the army, Rai Durlabh, Yar Lutuf Khan and Omichund, a merchant and several officers in the army.
-When communicated in this regard by Mir Jafar, Clive referred it to the select committee in Calcutta on 1 May.
-The committee passed a resolution in support of the alliance.
-A treaty was drawn between the British and Mir Jafar to raise him to the throne of the Nawab in return for support to the British in the field of battle and the bestowal of large sums of money upon them, as compensation for the attack on Calcutta.
-According to historian W. Dalrymple, the Jagat Seths offered Clive and the East India Company more than £4m (about £420m in 2019 currency), an additional 110,000 Rupees a month (about £1.43m in 2019) to pay for Company troops, and other landholding rights.
+Invited by Mir Jafar to join the conspiracy, Clive referred the matter to a committee of senior Company officials.
+By 1 May, the committee passed a resolution in support of the alliance.
+A treaty was signed between the British and Mir Jafar agreeing, in return for substantial financial incentives, to help him overthrow the Nawab.
+According to historian W. Dalrymple, the Jagat Seths offered Clive and the East India Company more than £4m (£420m as of 2019), an additional 110,000 rupees a month (£1.43m as of 2019) to pay for Company troops, and other landholding rights.
 On 2 May, Clive broke up his camp and sent half the troops to Calcutta and the other half to Chandernagar.

 Mir Jafar and the Seths desired that the confederacy between the British and himself be kept secret from Omichund, but when he found out about it, he threatened to betray the conspiracy if his share was not increased to three million rupees (£300,000, which would be over £3m in 2019).
-Hearing of this, Clive suggested an expedient to the Committee.
+Hearing of this, Clive suggested an expedient to the committee.
 He suggested that two treaties be drawn – the real one on white paper, containing no reference to Omichund and the other on red paper, containing Omichund's desired stipulation, to deceive him.
-The Members of the Committee signed on both treaties, but Admiral Watson signed only the real one and his signature had to be counterfeited on the fictitious one.
+The members of the committee signed on both treaties, but Admiral Watson signed only the real one and his signature had to be counterfeited on the fictitious one.
 Both treaties and separate articles for donations to the army, navy squadron and committee were signed by Mir Jafar on 4 June.

 Clive testified and defended himself thus before the House of Commons of Parliament on 10 May 1773, during the Parliamentary inquiry into his conduct in India: